 Singing should be happening during a large part of your practice.

 Fix Your Body First

-- I was dancing in the closed position with Dax and something was not working.
+- I was dancing in a closed position with Dax and something was not working.
 I wondered if my arms were too loose or the spacing between us was off and then I realized what I needed to do!
 I asked Dax to keep dancing but I let go and took a step back.
-I started to mirror his dancing until I realized our movement was a tiny bit different.
+I started to mirror his dancing until I realized our body movement was a tiny bit different.
 Once I understood the way his body was moving I could adjust my movement and it worked.
 I was able to respond to him with ease.